seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/16/README.md

 ## 2025, Monday, June 2nd

-- I continued gameplay for a tjhird consecutive week, playing relatively early in the morning, between 6:58 am and 8:49 am.
+- I continued gameplay for a third consecutive week, playing relatively early in the morning, between 6:58 am and 8:49 am.
 I still felt like playing games after finishing this session, and played another long game afterwards (Modern Smurfs Village)
 - I completed several quests, did several elevator trips, and began construction on my 205th level (another service level)
 - I worked on a monument today, but did I upgrade the stage on any moments.
 - I did not win any golden tickets this week